 Always willing to experiment, I discovered a very cool technique!
-(And in answer to Sue's inquiry, the tulle doesn't have enough surface to hold the adhesive image.)
-What I did find was that it is simple to make a very elegant, delicate foil transfer using the Best Glue Ever, some tulle, and a piece of release paper.
-You could transfer this to a whole range of surfaces upon which it may difficult to get a good stamped image.
+It is simple to make a very elegant, delicate foil transfer using the Best Glue Ever (some tulle which isn't actually necessary), and a piece of release paper.
+These stamped transfers work on a whole range of surfaces upon which it may difficult to get a good stamped image.
+Then you can foil them!

-Check out this video tutorial or see the Step-by-Step instructions.
+Check out this video tutorial or see the Step-by-Step instructions (below)

 - ScraPerfect's Best Glue Ever